Philosophy: an Introduction

 Philosophy teaches us how to question the familiar, challenge the conventional, and better understand the world around us.
-Taking a historical approach, this course will introduce you to some of the main philosophers and schools of philosophy that have shaped Western thought.
+Taking a thematic approach, this course will examine some of the principal issues in philosophy: art and society; knowledge and scepticism; perception; realism and scientific objectivity; language and thought; values and responsibilities; existence and God.
 No previous knowledge of philosophy will be assumed.